XxCHANDLERxX/notes/sci206/README.md

 ,.-'`'-.,.-'`'-.,.-'`'-.,.-'`'-.,.-'`'-.,.-'`'-.,.-'`'-.,.-'`'-.,.-'`'-.,.-'`'-.

-Demo: Breaking a wine glass.
+*Demo:*: Breaking a wine glass.

-Demo: "My physics guitar."
+*Demo:*: "My physics guitar."
  - You can change the pitch my changing the tension of the strings.

 2. Longitudinal oscillation

-Demo: Slinky scrunched up at one end and released.
+*Demo:*: Slinky scrunched up at one end and released.
 A disturbance travels length-wise.

 Sound is a good example of a longitudinal wave.